5 Top Tips on How to Get Gigs for Comedians

 d3a0f5d9-e3ba-4321-b2bb-435448d85f2f_cr_17.0.1988.1320How to Get Gigs for Comedians

-There are many ways comedians can increase awareness of their talent, grow an audience, and get booked in the comedy industry.
-Whether you're just starting or are well-seasoned, keep reading to find tips on how to get gigs for comedians.
+There are many ways for comedians to increase awareness of their talent, grow their audience, and get booked in the comedy industry.
+Whether you're just stepping onto the stage or are a well-seasoned performer, keep reading to find 5 tips on how to get gigs for comedians (plus, get advice from some top-booked comedians on The Bash!).

 Everyone loves to laugh, so booking comedy gigs should be easy, right?
 Although comedians are booked for all types of events, it can be challenging to get gigs on the calendar.
-Plus, being a comedian requires constantly refreshing content to be new and up-to-date while also sprinkling in evergreen jokes.
-And, don't forget about catering your repertoire to the audience and event type.
+Plus, being a comedian requires constantly refreshing older jokes and working on new material.
+And, don't forget about catering your repertoire to the audience and event type!
 To help fine-tune your strategy for securing gigs, we caught up with some top-booked comedians on The Bash to learn their best advice for getting comedy gigs.

 1. Create an Online Presence

 To boost awareness of your comedy business, you’ll want to create an online, digital presence.
-Whether through social media, a personal website, or a booking platform like The Bash, building an online audience will help you to also build an in-person audience.
-Posting jokes and sharing clips from performances will not only give followers a preview of your comedy but will engage them too.
-Sending out an e-newsletter to past clients and leads that features highlights of jokes or video clips from recent events is another way you can create an online presence that will help you get booked.
+Whether through social media, a personal website, or creating a profile on a booking platform like The Bash, building an online audience will also help you build an in-person audience.
+Posting jokes and sharing clips from performances will give followers a preview of your comedy and engage them.
+Sending out an e-newsletter to past clients and leads featuring highlights of jokes or video clips from recent events is another way to create an online presence that will help you get booked.

 I also have a newsletter I send periodically and I post different jokes on various social media sites so people don't see the same thing everywhere…